maononymous/maononymous/README.md

 You are on the README of Abdullah Omer Mohammed

-I am currently pursuing my Master's degree in Computer Sciences from DePaul University, in the beautiful city of Chicago!
+I am currently pursuing my Master's degree👨‍🎓 in Computer Sciences💻 from DePaul University, in the beautiful city of Chicago!

+I am also working as a Department Assistent👨‍💼 for the Continuing and Professional Education Depatment, here at DePaul.🏫

+I have a curious mind towards nature🌳 and math🧮 and I am on the tip of my toes for capturing anything amazing I find in my daily life through the lens of my phone!📱

 I am currently working on upskilling myself and finding my niche to specialise myself.🔭